return42/sphkerneldoc/linux_src_doc/security/apparmor/domain_c.rst

     :param u64 token:
         magic value to validate the hat change

-    :param bool permtest:
+    :param int flags:
-        true if this is just a permission test
+        flags affecting behavior of the change

 .. _`aa_change_hat.description`:

 Description
 -----------

+Returns \ ``0``\  on success, error otherwise.

 Change to the first profile specified in \ ``hats``\  that exists, and store the \ ``hat_magic``\  in the current task context.
 If the count == 0 and the
 \ ``token``\  matches that stored in the current task context, return to the top level profile.

-Returns \ ``0``\  on success, error otherwise.
+change_hat only applies to profiles in the current ns, and each profile in the ns must make the same transition otherwise change_hat will fail.

 .. _`aa_change_profile`:

 aa_change_profile
 =================

-.. c:function:: int aa_change_profile(const char *fqname, bool onexec, bool permtest, bool stack)
+.. c:function:: int aa_change_profile(const char *fqname, int flags)

     perform a one-way profile transition

     :param const char \*fqname:
         name of profile may include namespace (NOT NULL)

-    :param bool onexec:
-        whether this transition is to take place immediately or at exec

-    :param bool permtest:
-        true if this is just a permission test

-    :param bool stack:
+    :param int flags:
-        *undescribed*
+        flags affecting change behavior

 .. _`aa_change_profile.description`: